rbose3/Telegram-Integration-Quickstarts/README.md

-# Flow Workshop 2024: HackQuest Workshops
+# Telegram Integration Quickstarts

-Welcome to the **Flow Workshop**, part of the **HackQuest: Flow Asia/APAC Hackathon**!
-This repo contains beginner-friendly courses designed to help you kickstart your journey in building decentralized applications (dApps) and Telegram Web Apps (TWAs) on Flow.
+This repo contains beginner-friendly courses designed to help you kickstart your journey in building Telegram Web Apps (TWAs) on Flow.

 ---